jamesjonesmath/canvancement/quizzes/quizwiz/README.md

 QuizWiz is a user script developed by James Jones​ and Avi Naiman that adds speed enhancements to quizzes, assignments, and discussions within SpeedGrader.
 It also provides alternative scoring methods for certain types of quiz questions.
 It runs in SpeedGrader and on the quiz moderation pages.

 ## Quick Install
-1. Install a browser add-on: [Greasemonkey](https://addons.mozilla.org/en-us/firefox/addon/greasemonkey/) for Firefox or [Tampermonkey](http://tampermonkey.net/) for Chrome/Safari.
+1. Install and enable the [Tampermonkey](http://tampermonkey.net/) browser extension
 2. Choose one of the [QuizWiz Installation Scripts](install)

 For most people, those two steps are all that should be needed.
 If you wish to change the settings or your Canvas instance uses a custom domain, then you will need to edit the user script.